tkn-tub/ns3-gym/doc/manual/source/python.rst

 Working with Python Bindings
 ****************************

-There are currently two kinds of Python bindings in |ns3|:

-#.
-Monolithic bindings contain API definitions for all of the modules and can be found in a single directory, ``bindings/python``.
-#.
-Modular bindings contain API definitions for a single module and can be found in each module's  ``bindings`` directory.
+Python bindings are built on a module-by-module basis, and can be found in each module's  ``bindings`` directory.

 Python Bindings Workflow
 ++++++++++++++++++++++++